 In order to protect patients from the side effects of gemcitabine, their blood cell count is closely monitored as well as their general health.
 If any serious side effects occur, such as infection, doctors typically discontinue chemotherapy.

 Gemcitabine is beneficial for certain types of patients, including advanced stage patients and patients who didn’t respond well to systemic treatment.
 However, only a mesothelioma specialist has the ability to determine whether gemcitabine is right for you.
-Contact our patient advocates through our free Doctor Match program to find a mesothelioma specialist that fits your diagnosis.
+Contact our patient advocate team or use our interactive Doctor Map to find a mesothelioma specialist that fits your diagnosis.